LTRData/curl/tests/FILEFORMAT.md

 Use the mode="text" attribute if the output is in text mode on platforms that have a text/binary difference.

-If 'nonewline' is set, we will cut off the trailing newline of this given data before comparing with the one actually received by the client
+If `nonewline` is set, we will cut off the trailing newline of this given data before comparing with the one actually received by the client

 ### `<stdout [mode="text"] [nonewline="yes"]>`